systemctl(1) - phpMan

 same time, which is preferable over setting them individually.
 Like

-unit file configuration settings, assigning the empty list to list
+with unit file configuration settings, assigning an empty list will

 help PATTERN...|PID...